 Ski season isn’t set in stone.
 When planning your Colorado ski vacation, it’s helpful to know that most ski resorts do fall within a general window: November-ish through April-ish.
-The majority tend to open later November or early December, and they try to stay open as long as possible.
-But that window tends to start closing early April when the spring sunshine begins melting the snow.
+The majority of them tend to open late November or early December, and they try to stay open as long as possible.
+But that window tends to start closing early April when the spring sunshine begins to melt the snow.

 An occasionally snowy winter can extend the ski season, however.
-For example, the Purgatory Resort in southern Colorado, commonly associated with Durango (even though it’s about 30 miles away), opted to extend its ski season this year, due to the snowfall.
-It announced it would push its closing date from a more typical April 7 to a late April 30.
+For example, the Purgatory Resort in southern Colorado, commonly associated with Durango (even though it’s about 30 miles away), opted to extend its ski season due to the snowfall.
+It announced it would push its closing date to late April.
 For skiers, that’s like Christmas in the springtime.

 It’s not uncommon for ski resorts to change their dates in the middle of the season, so keep your eyes on resort websites for announcements that may contribute to a last-minute springtime ski vacation.
 Often, ski resorts will announce extended dates late March or toward the end of their season, when they realize the snow is going to hold out for a while longer than planned.